Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 6. Watercolor Butterfly Symmetry Prints

-First, fold a piece of paper in half, open back up, and draw the body of a butterfly along the fold with a crayon or oil pastel.
-Add wings on either side.
+Create beautiful, symmetrical butterfly wings with translucent watercolor paint.
+Fold a piece of paper in half, open back up, and draw the body and wings of a butterfly with a crayon or oil pastel.
 Now use a lot of wet watercolor paint to paint one side of the butterfly.
 Press the other side of the paper to the wet paint, and open to reveal your symmetrical butterfly print!

 Photo by Jean Van’t Hul

-7. How to Make Flowers with Paper Plates
+7. Make Flowers with Paper Plates

 To make these paper plate flowers, inspired by Pink Stripey Socks, cut a few flower shapes from paper plates in decreasing sizes and staple or glue them together in the center.
 Paint your flowers with watercolor paint.
 You can also embellish them with additional doodles and drawings with markers or chalk markers after they dry.